Haval Big Dog

-Its Chinese-language name "大狗" (Dàgǒu), means "Big Dog", was chosen by the Chinese public in a poll written out by Haval in China.
-The body colors and trim levels are also named after dog breeds, starting from the entry 'Husky' trim level up to the top 'Belgian Shepherd' trim.
+Its Chinese-language name "大狗" (Dàgǒu), meaning "Big Dog", was chosen in a online poll written out by Haval.
+The body colours and trim levels are also named after dog breeds, starting from the entry 'Husky' trim level up to the top 'Belgian Shepherd' trim.

+In 2023, a larger version named the Haval Second Generation Big Dog, or Haval H7 in export markets, was introduced to be sold alongside the standard Big Dog.

 First generation (2020)

-The Haval Big Dog was unveiled at the 2020 Chengdu Auto Show, and it is a crossover, offered with both front-wheel-drive and four-wheel-drive drivetrain.

-Despite the Big Dog being the successor of the Haval H5, the Big Dog is a crossover SUV built on the unibody Lemon platform shared with the third generation Haval H6 and Haval Jolion instead of the older Haval H5's body-on-frame platform.
+The Haval Big Dog was unveiled at the 2020 Chengdu Auto Show, offered with both front-wheel-drive and four-wheel-drive drivetrain.
+Despite the Big Dog being the successor of the Haval H5, the Big Dog is a crossover SUV built on the unibody L.E.M.O.N. platform shared with the third generation Haval H6 and Haval Jolion instead of the older Haval H5's body-on-frame platform.
 The Big Dog uses a transversely mounted engine, and it uses McPherson suspension for the front axle and multi-link suspension for the rear axle.

-In terms of engine and power, the Haval Big Dog is powered either by a 1.5-litre turbocharged engine code-named GW4B15A producing 169 hp and 285 Nm of torque or a 2.0-litre turbocharged engine code-named GW4N20 producing 211 hp and 325 Nm of torque.
+In terms of engine and power, the Haval Big Dog is powered either by a 1.5-litre turbocharged engine code-named GW4B15A producing 169 hp and 285 Nm of torque, or a 2.0-litre turbocharged engine code-named GW4N20 producing 211 hp and 325 Nm of torque.
 The former is only offered in front-wheel-drive, while the latter is only offered in four-wheel-drive.
 The Big Dog also offers a variety of driving modes and off-road specifications and features such as two differential locks, tank U-turn, and Computer-controlled four-wheel drive.

 The Big Dog is available with a choice of six exterior colours: Orange, Red, Grey, Green, Black and White; and three rim packages: Five spoke star 19 inch, Double five spoke wind turbine 18 inch and Five spoke drill 18 inch.

 Four interior options are also available: Black, Blue-Green, Rice-Brown and Black-Orange.
-Pricing currently ranges between 119,900 yuan and 142,900 yuan with four trim levels (17,925 USD to 21,360 USD - November 2020 exchange rate).